top of page

 Beer Tastings

-We'll be hosting multiple beer tastings in the Amphitheatre with the fine folks at Gridiron Brewing.
-Cheers!
+We'll be hosting two beer tastings in the Amphitheatre with the fine folks at Gridiron Brewing.
+Enjoy a curated flight of 4 Gridiron Brewing Beers and discussion with the brewmaster.
+Cheers! (for Music Pass Holders only)

 For the Family